scrapinghub/splash/docs/faq.rst

 for :ref:`execute` use either :ref:`splash-resource-timeout` or
 ``request:set_timeout`` (see :ref:`splash-on-request`).

-It is a good practive to always set resource_timeout; something similar to ``resource_timeout=20`` often works well.
+It is a good practice to always set resource_timeout; something similar to ``resource_timeout=20`` often works well.

 .. _504-slow-script: